Senior Lecturer in Mechanical Engineering & Design

 For questions regarding study and admissions please contact us:

 Engineering is an evolving sector that needs engineers with a wide variety of knowledge and skills.
-Our Engineering BSc (Hons) course will give you the foundations, key principles and professional skills you need in modern engineering and related industries.
+The University of Northampton’s Engineering BSc (Hons) degree will give you the foundations, key principles and professional skills you need in modern engineering and related industries.
 Our staff have significant industrial experience and use the latest learning and teaching technology.

 This engineering degree has been accredited by IMechE under licence from the UK regulator, the Engineering Council.